polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

           :x:/../*/sys42.widgets.tree.get-selected-items/0/0?name
 ```

-Notice, the *[sys42.widgets.tree.get-selected-items]* event, might return also 0 or multiple items, depending upon how many items
+Notice, the *[sys42.widgets.tree.get-selected-items]* event, might return also 0 or multiple items, depending upon how many items the user has selected,
-user has selected, and if you have somehow selected multiple items through its API or something similar.
+and if you have somehow selected multiple items through its API, or something similar.

 ## Styling your Ajax tree widget

 You can also override the skin used for the TreeView widget.
 To use another skin, pass in the skin you wish to use as a *[_skin]* argument.
-The default value here is "default", which is the CSS file found in the "default/default.css" file.
+The default value here is _"default"_, which is the CSS found in the _"default/default.min.css"_ file.

 Besides from this file, the widget is not dependent upon any CSS files in any ways, except of the default icons for closed and opened
-icon items, which are taken from the "glyphicons" from Bootstrap CSS.
+icon items, which are taken from the _"glyphicons"_ from Bootstrap CSS.
 If you wish to use other glyphicons, you can see the entire list
 of available icons at the [Bootstrap CSS website](http://getbootstrap.com/components/).
 You can of course use your own icons, independently
 of the glyphicons from Bootstrap, at which case you no longer need to include Bootstrap.

 If you use the glyphicons, you are yourself responsible for making sure you include Bootstrap CSS, which can be done, by reading the
 documentation for the System42 [Bootstrap CSS module](../../bootstrap/).
 You only need to include the CSS file
 though, and not any of the JavaScript files.
+As previously said though, the default template of the CMS, automatically includes Bootstrap.

 Below is the exact same example we started out with, except with a different skin, which creates a larger TreeView, more suitable for
 smartphones and smaller devices.